-The overall picture, however, becomes a quite different when you look at the distribution of wealth.
+The overall picture, however, becomes a guite different when you look at the distribution of wealth.
 The wealthiest 10% of the population owns more than half (61%) of the total wealth in the Netherlands - in fact, one-third of this belongs the top 2% of this group - while the bottom 60% owns approximately 1% of the nation's total wealth.
+In 2017, the Dutch became richer - by 53 billion dollars - but almost half of this went to the wealthiest 1% of the Dutch.